Suzuki GSX-R750: GSX-R750 K8, K9, L0 2008-2010

-GSX-R750 (L1-L9) 2011-2020
+GSX-R750 L1-L9, M0-M6 2011-2026

 Currently the longest ever produced GSX-R 750 series without any major changes.
 New model, clean and sleek body style, new headlight, addition of Italian made Brembo brake calipers (front) and Nissin (back).
 The 2011 model is about 9 kg lighter than the previous year's model.
 It has a "back torque limiting" clutch that allows for slicker downshifting.
 A lightweight Showa Big Piston Fork (BPF) comes standard along with a Showa rear shock.
 Features a more compacted instrument panel which was inspired by the GSX-R1000 instrument panel.
 The engine power produced at the rear wheel is 127.9 hp @ 12,600 rpm.
 Torque at the rear wheel is 55.7 lbfft @ 11,100 rpm.
 The wet weight is 194.1 kg.

-In August 2019, Suzuki announced the 2020 GSX-R750, mentioning color options but no other changes.